benhook1013/space-game/DESIGN.md

 - Use simple hit boxes (`CircleHitbox`, `RectangleHitbox`) and `HasCollisionDetection`.
 - An `EnemySpawner` system releases groups of enemies at timed intervals.
-- Damaging asteroids awards mineral pickups each time.
+- Mining asteroids with the laser awards mineral pickups each time.
 - The player mounts two weapons: an auto-firing mining laser that targets asteroids in range and a primary cannon that locks onto the nearest enemy.
 - Bullets, asteroids and enemies use small object pools to limit garbage